How To See God's Vision For Your Life

 If money were no object, how would you use your time?

 Spend some time answering these questions.
 They hold clues about the person God made you to be.
 He didn't give you a love and a talent for science, art or business for no reason.

 God is the Master Designer.
 You are made for your mission.
 So to know God's vision, you have to consider your back story.

 Can you see a picture of what you think you may be called to do?
 Is there someone else who is doing a similar thing or living a similar dream?
 If so, then snap a picture.

 This may involve saving a digital picture or an old-fashioned magazine article or picture about the person who is successfully doing what you would like to do.

 Some people do Vision Boards or save clippings in folders.
 It varies from person to person, but the key is to get a picture of your preferred future.
-That is what a vision is--a very clear picture of a preferred future.
+That is what a vision is — a clear picture of a preferred future.